rue-aubrey/datastories/designcritique.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/11833558"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ### Feedback on First Draft
-Reviewer: Akira.
-She's a photographer.
+Reviewer B. She's a photographer.

-Akira was able to identify the primary message of the visualization, that women's incarceration is more likely to lead to an absence of caregivers, and that there is a large chunk of arrests that lead to this.
+She was able to identify the primary message of the visualization, that women's incarceration is more likely to lead to an absence of caregivers, and that there is a large chunk of arrests that lead to this.

 "Children Over 18" threw her off.
 It seemed to indicate that the children were being arrested.
 I asked if "No Children Under 18" was clearer, and she agreed.

-Even with the clarification, Akira still suggested that I remove "Children Over 18" as a category to focus on *arrested parents with minor children* rather than all arrested parents.
+Even with the clarification, she still suggested that I remove "Children Over 18" as a category to focus on *arrested parents with minor children* rather than all arrested parents.

-Like with Sandhya, Akira wanted to see the proportionality between men and women represented in the figure.
+Like with Reviewer A, she wanted to see the proportionality between men and women represented in the figure.
 However, this data is not available to me.
 If it were, I could scale the total length of each bar to indicate relative total popualtion.
 However, this would obscure the relative proportions.
 It would be sending a different message.

 *KEY TAKEAWAY:* Either clarify or remove the category of "Children Over 18."